-Step 2: Customizе the Event Calendar Layout
+Step 2: Customizе Calendar Layout & Filters

 After adding events to your Event Calendar widget, the next step is to customize its appearance on your site.
 In this section, we’ll walk you through changing the layout and configuring display options so the calendar fits seamlessly with your design.